Conflation

 Conflation is the merging of two or more sets of information, texts, ideas, or opinions into one, often in error.
-Conflation is defined as 'fusing blending', but is often used colloquially as 'being equal to' - treating two similar but disparate concepts as the same.
+Conflation is defined as 'fusing or blending', but is often used colloquially as 'being equal to' – treating two similar but disparate concepts as the same.
 Merriam Webster suggested this shift in usage happened relatively recently, entering their dictionary in 1973.

-In logic, it is the practice of treating two distinct concepts as one, which produces errors or misunderstandings as a fusion of distinct subjects tends to obscure analysis of relationships which are emphasized by contrasts.
-However, if the distinctions between the two concepts may appear to be superficial, intentional conflation can be desirable for the sake of conciseness and recall.

-Communication and reasoning

-The result of conflating concepts may give rise to fallacies and ambiguity, including the fallacy of four terms in a categorical syllogism.
-For example, the word "bat" has at least two distinct meanings: a flying animal, and a piece of sporting equipment (such as a baseball bat or cricket bat).
-If these meanings are not distinguished, the result may be the following categorical syllogism, which may be seen as a joke (pun):